-If you are a digital marketer you probably already have an idea on what a digital marketing funnel is.
-In this guide I share both beginner and advanced knowledge and insights on all things digital marketing funnels.
+If you are a digital marketer you probably already have an idea of what a digital marketing funnel is.
+In this guide, I share both beginner and advanced knowledge and insights on all things digital marketing funnels.
 Your digital marketing funnel is one of the most important components of your digital marketing strategy.
 Your funnel is what allows you to maximise your lead generation, sales, online purchases, customer loyalty and pretty much improve every aspect of your performance marketing.

 What is a digital marketing funnel?

 A marketing funnel is a framework through a business like yours can build a series of lead / customer interaction and communication points through various communication channels starting from first touch point which could be an Ad that led to a landing page visit, all the way to purchase and becoming a brand ambassador.

 Some people also refer to it as a sales funnel or a conversion funnel.
-It’s essentially a flow of events in the world of online marketing that compound over each other to convince your prospects to buy your product or service.
+It’s essentially a flow of events in the world of online marketing that compound against each other to convince your prospects to buy your product or service.

-It’s more likely than if you are still starting out, you will build one funnel as a starting point.
-But sooner rather than later, you will want to build other funnels and ‘journeys’ based on your products, business model, your audience diversity, etc.
+It’s more likely that if you are still starting out, you will build one funnel as a starting point.
+But sooner rather than later, you will want to build other funnels and ‘journeys’ based on your products, business model, audience diversity, etc.

 However, if you have a large internal marketing team or perhaps work with a digital marketing agency that’s experienced in building funnels, you will more likely have a more complex and optimised marketing funnel.